tadejma/lang-english/README.md

-# English Language Pack for Flarum
+# Slovenian Language Pack for Flarum

+This is translation for Slovenian language of Flarum

 ## Installation

-composer remove  tadejma/flarum-slo
+composer require tadejma/flarum-slo

-## Slovenian Language

-This is translation for Slovenian language of Flarum